plivo/plivo-browser-sdk2-examples/README.md

   if(jwtTokenObject!=null) {
     //start UI load spinner
     kickStartNow();
+    /*
-    //Calling SDK login with token Object, method.
+    Calling SDK login with token Object, method.
-    //Pass the token Object which would be used by the SDK to call 'getAccessToken' method plivoWebSdk.client.loginWithAccessTokenGenerator(jwtTokenObject);
+    Pass the token Object which would be used by the SDK to call 'getAccessToken' method */
+    plivoWebSdk.client.loginWithAccessTokenGenerator(jwtTokenObject);
     $('#sipUserName').html('Successfully logged in with access token');
   }else {